vega/falcon/README.md

 -   HTTP (sends `GET` request with a `SQL` query)
 -   MapD

-for more details check out the implementations in `falcon/src/core/db`
+for both categorical and continuous data

 ### Views

 Falcon supports `0D` and `1D` views at the moment. `1D` meaning binned counts (histogram) across that dimension/column. `0D` being no dimension: just total counts across the entire data.

-Only continuos data is supported right now.
-Categorical data will be supported soon.

-`2D` views (like heatmaps) will be brought back after supporting categorical data.
+`2D` views (like heatmaps) will be brought soon